 Mmm.
 Taking pork to a new level of delicious yumminess.
-Showy enough for Valentine’s Day but easy enough to make often!
+Showy enough for Valentine’s Day or Easter but easy enough to make often!
 This bacon-wrapped garlic-herb pork tenderloin is so decadent!

 I know, I know — it’s like having “pork with your pork” — but it’s using the fat from the bacon to keep the lean tenderloin from drying out.
 And all that flavor — Oh, my!